Proto:Sonic the Hedgehog (Genesis)

 - Special Stage rings haven't been added to the end of Acts 1 and 2 yet.
 The ring object does exist with full graphics and coding, though it works completely differently from the final game:

 - When Sonic touches the giant ring, instead of instantly disappearing like in the retail version, he instead momentarily gains a "sparkle" effect, after which he then "warps" off of the screen (similarly to the way time travel works in Sonic CD).
-However, there doesn't seem to be any further coding beyond that at this point in development, as Sonic simply reappears a short distance ahead of the point where he vanished a brief moment after he disappears.
+However, there doesn't seem to be any further coding for it beyond this point in development, as Sonic simply reappears a short distance ahead of the point where he vanished a brief moment after he disappears.

 - Given this behavior, it's probable that the Special Stage rings were originally intended to be placed at ground level just past the signpost instead of up in the air, to give the illusion of Sonic running through the ring and then warping away to the Special Stage.
 Why this was altered is unknown, but given that remnants of this functionality still exist in the final ROM, it's likely that it was changed fairly late in development.